-This behavior is called Operant Conditioning, a process discovered and studied by Burrhus Frederic Skinner.
-Skinner was an American psychologist who pioneered research and advocated behaviorism which concentrates on understanding how behavior is the manifestation of environmental history with regard to the experience of consequences.
-In a nutshell, Skinner showed how carrying out certain behaviors followed by a reinforcing stimuli would 'etch' that behavior into the mind as neural pathways of memory and habit are constructed.
+This behavior is called Operant Conditioning, a process discovered and studied by a scientist who is one of the forefathers of modern psychology, Burrhus Frederic Skinner.
+Skinner was an American psychologist who showed that carrying out certain behaviors followed by a reinforcing stimuli would 'etch' that behavior into the mind as neural pathways of learning.
+This is how anxiety disorders form.

 It means that existing therapies which address the disorder by teaching coping strategies are completely misplaced and that actually, drug therapy isn't the answer either, although I am sure that someone will produce, a so called, 'wonder drug' at some point in the future.

 If the Amygdala is the core controler of anxiety disorders in the brain, then therapeutic practices which address the imbalanced reactions within the organ are the most effective.
 Well Mr. Linden, it looks like you've proved your point!
 When will mainstream medicine listen up?